jasonroelofs/raidit/doc/dev_notes.md

 Also I won't be including a database yet.
 I don't know what my data structure needs to be.

+2012-06-30: Another point for full Top-Down development: I just refactored the SignUpToRaid to no longer assume that it is going to be given the Raid and Character objects, but to find those objects for itself.
+When trying to integrate the existing interactor into the Rails stack, I found that I would need to create new interactors just for finding these objects, and potentially duplicating logic.
+When stepping back I realized that I'm giving the Controller too much reponsibility here, and realized that I can let the Interactor handle everything.

 Mocking
 -------